 On 17 February 1909, the famous Apache warrior and chief, Geronimo, died of pneumonia (he had lain out in the cold all the previous night, following a fall from a horse) at Fort Sill, Oklahoma, aged 79.

-He died as a prisoner of the United States and it’s reported that his final words were: ‘I should have never surrendered.
+It was said that Geronimo’s final words were: ‘I should have never surrendered.
 I should have fought until I was the last man alive.’

 However, Geronimo’s British obituary is hardly complimentary about the Apache leader, and betrays the strong prejudice felt against the Native American population at the time, illustrative of the suspicion and fear that they aroused:

 As war chief of the Chi-ri-cahua Indians, he devastated Arizona, New Mexico, and Sonora, in Mexico, and made the word Apache a synonym for unmentionable atrocities.